 Volkswagen Tiguan review - Engines, performance and drive

-The Skoda Kodiaq has a similar chassis, but its extra body mass and wheelbase length mean these impacts aren’t quite as noticeable as they are in the Tiguan, while the damping in a Mazda CX-5 is plusher and better controlled at higher speeds over rough roads.
+The Skoda Kodiaq has a similar chassis, although its extra body mass and wheelbase length mean more acute impacts aren’t quite as noticeable as they are in the Tiguan, while the damping in a Mazda CX-5 is plusher and better controlled at higher speeds over rough roads.

 Car group tests

 - New Volkswagen Tiguan Allspace 2022 review

 VW’s 4MOTION all-wheel-drive system features an Off-Road setting that tunes the traction control for maximum grip, but the lack of ground clearance and the use of summer tyres mean you won’t want to venture too far off the beaten track.
 The VW also leads when it comes to refinement, with good suppression of both wind and engine noise.

 As you would expect, the hot Tiguan R ups the ante on the handling front, offering plenty of high-speed grip with little body roll.
 However, driving enthusiasts may be disappointed by the lack of engagement from a relatively numb chassis, while the ride quality is compromised too by the big wheels and sports suspension, in spite of the adaptive dampers.